Frans Timmermans: Return as a Member of the House of Representatives (2010–2012)

-Minister of Foreign Affairs
+Minister of Foreign Affairs (2012–2014)

-After the fall of the Cabinet Rutte I. The Dutch general election of 2012, resulted in the Labour Party and the People's Party for Freedom and Democracy forming a coalition agreement resulting in the formation of the Cabinet Rutte II, and Timmermans being appointed Minister of Foreign Affairs, taking office on 5 November 2012.
+After the fall of the first Rutte cabinet, the 2012 Dutch general election resulted in the Labour Party and the People's Party for Freedom and Democracy negotiating a coalition agreement which led to the formation of the second Rutte cabinet and Timmermans being appointed Minister of Foreign Affairs, taking office on 5 November 2012.

-On 24 March and 25 March 2014 the Netherlands hosted the 2014 Nuclear Security Summit, Timmermans as Minister of Foreign Affairs was charged with welcoming all attending representatives.
+On 24 and 25 March 2014 the Netherlands hosted the 2014 Nuclear Security Summit, where Timmermans as Minister of Foreign Affairs was responsible for welcoming all attending representatives.

-In May 2014, Timmermans condemned Geert Wilders' anti-Islam sticker, saying that "The Netherlands cannot be held responsible for the adolescent behavior of a single parliamentarian."
+In May 2014, Timmermans condemned Geert Wilders' anti-Islam sticker, saying that "The Netherlands cannot be held responsible for the adolescent behaviour of a single parliamentarian."
 Timmermans said that Saudi Arabia is "deeply offended by the sticker action."

 On 17 July 2014, passenger flight Malaysia Airlines Flight 17 was shot down over Ukraine resulting in the deaths of 194 Dutch citizens.
 The next day Timmermans flew to Kyiv to meet with President Petro Poroshenko and Prime Minister Arseniy Yatsenyuk to discuss the matter, following which, on 21 July 2014, Timmermans addressed the United Nations Security Council in New York.
 Timmermans delivered an emotional speech which was widely praised by the international community.
 His speech called for Dutch Prime Minister Rutte and the International Community to help bring the victims home and start an investigation to make sure that those responsible are brought to justice.
 He states: "I call on the international community, on the Security Council, on anyone with influence on the situation on the ground: allow us to bring the victims’ remains home to their loved ones without any further delay.
 They deserve to be home."
 A statement in his speech about the careless way with which the local population was said to have treated the bodies of the victims appeared to be imprecise.
 Timmermans acknowledged this later on in a letter to the Dutch parliament.